xavier268/selescript/pages/langreference.md

 Print user + quotedstring ;
 ````

-Okay, but we want to navigate the web, so this would make more sens :
+Okay, but we want to navigate the web, so this would make more sense :

 ````
 print "Visiting google home page ..." ;
 $url = "www.google.com" ;